Form 8.3 - The Vanguard Group, Inc. : National Express Group plc | MarketScreener

-The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: National Express Group plc 08-Nov-2021 / 13:53 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+The Vanguard Group, Inc. ( ) Form 8.3 - The Vanguard Group, Inc.: National Express Group plc 12-Nov-2021 / 13:37 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------